apache/opendal/core/src/docs/rfcs/README.md

 ## Some useful tips

-- The author of an RFC may not be the same one as the implementor.
+- The author of an RFC may not be the same one as the implementer.
 Therefore, when submitting an RFC, it is advisable to include sufficient information.
 - If modifications are needed for an accepted RFC, please submit a new pull request or create a new RFC to propose changes.